pnp/contoso/filehandler/README.md

 You must first setup an application that will be used to sign you in and modify the directory within your tenant.
 To do this you must be a tenant admin.

+> It currently takes 24-48 hours before your file handler will appear

 1. Create new application registration in AAD and give it an easy to find name, something like "filehandler localdev setup"

 2. Add permissions:
-  - Graph, delegated: openid, profile, Directory.AccessAsUser.All
+  - Graph: Delegated: openid, Directory.AccessAsUser.All
   - consent to the permissions

 3. Under Authentication: